davidsilveiro/TweetSploit/README.md

 # TweetSploit
 Tweetsploit allows for a nice and simple framework, making use of the twitter API and Twython.
+It makes twitter marketing a little easier from my experience, as well as gaining followers.

+More to come, enjoy for now ^_^!

 Options available: